 Insurance brokers know there are plenty of car insurance myths are out there.
 They know what is true and what is not when it comes to auto insurance.
 Insurance brokers are licenced professionals.
 If you hear something about auto insurance that doesn’t seem right, it may be a car insurance myth.
 An insurance broker can help you determine if something is a car insurance myth or not.
 An insurance broker will explain details of auto insurance coverage, review coverages and options to increase coverages.
 We are here to advise and assist.

-Morison Insurance is is an award-winning team of insurance brokers providing the best insurance and service for our customers.
+Morison Insurance is an award-winning team of insurance brokers providing the best insurance and service for our customers.
 We are here to help.
-We have seven offices to serve you, we are available by phone, email and online.
+We have nine offices to serve you, we are available by phone, email and online.
 We have a 24-hour claims service and we are here to help resolve any claims you may have.
-We will shop at dozens of insurance companies to get you competitively-priced insurance coverage tailored to my individual lifestyle.
+We will shop at dozens of insurance companies to get you competitively-priced insurance coverage tailored to your individual lifestyle.

 This content is written by our Morison Insurance team.
 It is provided for general information only.
 Insurance needs differ from person to person, and this article is therefore not a substitute for professional advice about your individual insurance needs which can be obtained by speaking to one of our brokers.